 In my opinion, ConvertKit outperforms other email marketing services (Aweber, GetResponse, MailChimp), and I do highly recommend using it.

-If you are serious about building a big segmented email list, if you have email lists in several niches, ConvertKit will be a right choice for you.
+If you are serious about building a big segmented email list, if you have email lists in several niches, ConvertKit will be the right choice for you.

 If you’re just starting out, and not planning to go serious, there is no need to switch to ConvertKit.

-If you’re like me, don’t segment your list, and don’t feel that you’re missing something, moreover, you’re a bit lazy, feel free to stay with Aweber like I do.
+If you’re like me who doesn’t segment his lists, and doesn’t feel that he’s missing something, moreover, you’re bit lazy, feel free to stay with Aweber lias do.